Jennifer Biundo, MPaff // Director of Policy and Data

-Melanie has more than 20 years of experience in marketing communications and public relations including 12 within non-profit organizations.
-In her role as Director of Communications, she creates and executes the organization’s communication strategy, leads a broad range of public relations activities, oversees the annual statewide symposium and serves as a key ambassador for the organization.
+Melanie has more than 20 years of experience in marketing communications and public relations including 16 within non-profit organizations.
+In her role as Sr. Director of Community Engagement, Melanie identifies, grows, and strengthens relationships in order to raise awareness about the Texas Campaign’s work throughout the state.
+She also helps execute the organization’s communication strategy, leads a broad range of public relations activities, oversees the annual statewide symposium and regional summits and serves as a key ambassador for the organization.
 Before joining the Texas Campaign in November 2014, she served as the VP of Marketing and Communications for Big Brothers Big Sisters of Central Texas and as Director of Communications for the Center for Child Protection.
 Melanie earned her Bachelor of Journalism Degree with a focus on Public Relations from The University of Texas at Austin.
-Born and raised in Blue Bell country – aka Brenham, Texas – Melanie enjoys spending time with the four males in her life… her husband two sons and her dog Hank.
+Born and raised in Blue Bell country – aka Brenham, Texas – Melanie enjoys spending time with her husband, two sons, and her canine daughter, Coco Puff Chasteen.
 Email Melanie at Melanie@txcampaign.org.

-Molly Clayton is responsible for creating and managing a sustainable development strategy for the Texas Campaign.
-Prior to this role, she served as the first Executive Director of the Texas Partnership for Out of School Time (TXPOST), a nonprofit statewide network dedicated to increasing the quality and availability of afterschool and summer learning opportunities for Texas youth.
+Molly Clayton is responsible for advancing the mission of the Texas Campaign through leadership of strategic initiatives and efficient management of human and financial resources.
+Prior to this role, she served as the first Executive Director of the Texas Partnership for Out of School Time (TXPOST), a nonprofit statewide network dedicated to increasing the quality and availability of after school and summer learning opportunities for Texas youth.
 Molly has also served as the Vice President of Statewide Initiatives for United Ways of Texas, managing efforts to address education, family financial stability, and disaster recovery issues.
 Her background includes 12 years of experience in nonprofit leadership, consulting, and business administration.
 She holds a Masters of Business Administration from the University of Manchester in the UK and a Bachelor of Arts in Spanish from the University of Texas at Austin.
+Molly played a couple of seasons of banked-track roller derby with the TXRD Lonestar Rollergirls before retiring from the sport to go to grad school.
+She gets most of her exercise these days chasing her two young boys, who are just as fast and almost as reckless!
 Email Molly at Molly@txcampaign.org.